Sanders, Biden focus on Michigan amid voting in 6 key states

 It wan’t all good feelings, though.
 While rallying at the auto plant, Biden was interrupted repeatedly by protesters angered by Biden’s support for the North American Free Trade Agreement and reluctance to embrace sweeping environmental proposals outlined in the Green New Deal.
 In a scuffle with demonstrators, Biden senior adviser Symone Sanders was knocked to the ground but was unhurt.
 Less than a week ago, she tackled a protester who rushed the stage as Biden spoke in California.

 Biden also endured a testy exchange with a worker who accused him of “actively trying to end our Second Amendment right.”
-Biden responded, “You’re full of shit,” and went on to say that while he supports the Second Amendment, “Do you need 100 rounds?”
+Biden responded with a vulgarity and went on to say that while he supports the Second Amendment, “Do you need 100 rounds?”
 Biden’s gun control plan reinstates the assault weapons ban and includes a voluntary buyback program for assault weapons, stopping short of a mandatory buyback program that some of his opponents had supported in the primary.

 Trump won Michigan by only about 10,000 votes in 2016.
 That was even closer than Pennsylvania or Wisconsin, which, along with Michigan, are credited with handing the president a narrow Electoral College victory even as Hillary Clinton clinched the popular vote.